 This was his little office on the second floor, located at the end of one of the wings of the 'U' shaped physics building.
 The name plate on his door had not been changed in twelve years, a much slower pace than the offices on this wing typically saw, as other associate professors moved up, and the graduate students moved on.
 When these had gotten a little personal space, on generally anyone in any profession, they mark it as their own with knick-knacks, memories of loved ones, or maybe postcards from places they will never go.
 Nicolas never had.

-Technically, it was not déjà vu; it was the inevitable force clashing against object.
-When the slow, firm rap on metal came, he knew who it was even with last semester's announcements obscuring the window of his door.
-Nicolas closed the report gently, laying it on and squaring it to the desk with a finger drawn down its spine.
+It was the inevitable force clashing against object.
+When the slow, firm rap on metal came, Nicolas closed the report gently, laying it on and squaring it to the desk with a finger drawn down its spine.
 He had already witnessed her letting herself in many times, and how this conversation would start, much as had so many others.

 "Professor Reuel," she spoke with a voice that projected authority, always pleasant, tinged with the rasp that accompanies age.

 "Dean Williams…" Two freaking words and he was brushing Dorito crumbs off his desk and wishing he had dressed better than a blue, plaid flannel shirt with jeans and loafers.
-Tick, tick, tick, time slipped by.
 "That was quite a lecture this morning."

 "I'm glad you liked it."

-She overlooked his bit of petulance, taking a few steps deeper into his domain and even half-way around his desk.
-There she lingered next to a short stack of new semester notices, group vacation packages, and other pedestrian matters that kicked off the new school year, and on top of it all rested an odd little silver shell.
+She overlooked his bit of petulance, taking a few steps deeper into his domain.
+She lingered next to a short stack of new semester notices on the desk, group vacation packages, and other pedestrian matters that kicked off the new school year, and on top of it all rested an odd little silver shell.
 Not a conch or anything you would get from the sea or anything you would even want to fashion silver into, just the simplest of shells.
 "Nicolas...I've always wondered where you got this paperweight.
 I've never seen anything like it."
-She was handling the shell before he realized it, so small in her hand she could palm it without suspicion.
-She traced a finger across its fine ridges, which caused it to rotate slightly in the palm of her hand "It's so delicate.
+She was handling the shell before he realized it, so small in her hand she could palm it without suspicion, tracing a finger across its fine ridges, which caused it to rotate slightly in the palm of her hand "It's so delicate.
 The craftsmanship is exquisite."

 "I've had it since I was a child.
 To be honest, I don't remember how I came across it."
 His was an affected calm.